fractalnetworksco/selfhosted-storage/BORG.md

 # Simple Selfhosted Storage System (s4)

+s4 is a personal data storage frontend that makes it easy to keep personal data safe.

-Selfhosted-storage leverages incremental BTRFS snapshots and borgbackups to provide an intuituve and user-friendly automated backup solution for your docker based applications's docker volumes.
+s4 is designed to be familiar to git users.
+It combines Borg Backups, BTRFS and Rsync to enable near real-time replication and synchronization of local files and folders via BTRFS snapshots and borg backups to provide an intuituve and user-friendly automated backup solution for your files and folders.
+It provides a simple agent for replicating local docker volumes and keeping a local synchronized copy of remote docker volumes.

-## Strategies Brainstorm

-1) Migrating existing docker volumes to s4

-`s4 create --from existing-vol existing-vol-s4`

-Inspect existing docker volume, creat s4 volume and copy data to it.

-2) Replicate volume via entrypoint wrapper.

 ## Resizing